llpeterson/e2e/rpc.md

 supported by the rest of the Internet's infrastructure: Firewalls, Load Balancers, Encryption, Authentication, Compression, and so on.
-Because all of these network elements have been designed to work well with HTTP, HTTP has effectively become the Internet's universal RPC-based transport protocol.
+Because all of these network elements have been designed to work well with HTTP, HTTP has effectively become the Internet's universal request/reply transport protocol.

 Returning to the unique characteristics of gRPC, the biggest value it brings to the table is to incorporate *streaming* into the RPC